vuex-orm/vuex-orm/README.md

 Vue.use(Vuex)

-// Create new instance of Database. const database = new VuexORM.Database()
+// Create a new database instance. const database = new VuexORM.Database()

-// Register Model and Module.
+// Register Models and Modules.
 The First argument is the Model, and
 // second is the Module.
 database.register(User, users)
 database.register(Post, posts)